2013 Cadillac Escalade Performance

 - "As for power, the 6.2-liter V8 (standard in everything but the Escalade Hybrid) is as smooth as glass and has what feels like an endless reserve of torque on hand." -- Kelley Blue Book

 - "When merging onto the highway, I felt like I really had to push its 6.2-liter V-8 engine to get up to speed." -- Mother Proof

 Handling and Braking

-Reviewers say the Escalade handles well for a luxury large SUV and has a comfortable ride, but isn’t easy to park due to its length and size, which is a common complaint in this class.
-One critic notes that it has strong brakes with good pedal feel, but quick stops will result in some pitch and dive.
+Reviewers say the 2013 Cadillac Escalade handles well for a luxury large SUV and has a comfortable ride, but they write that it isn’t easy to park due to its length and size, which is a common complaint in this class.
+One critic notes that the Escalade has strong brakes with good pedal feel, but they say that quick stops will result in some pitch and dive.
 Rear-wheel drive is standard on the Escalade, and all-wheel drive is available on all trims.

 - "Its handling inspires confidence, especially with the active Magnetic Ride Control suspension, though you'll never mistake the Escalade for anything other than a truck-based SUV." -- Edmunds

 - "Strong brakes have reassuringly firm pedal feel, even on the Hybrid, but fast stops trigger lots of nosedive." -- Consumer Guide